 What Is a Curator?

 Curators work in museums, nature centers, historical sites, gardens, or zoos maintaining collections, researching, and fundraising for the institution.
 A minimum of a bachelor's degree is necessary for this career field; however, many curator positions require a master's or a doctorate degree.
-Read this article to learn more about what a curator is.
+Read this article to learn more about a curator.
 Schools offering Museum Studies degrees can also be found in these popular choices.

 Curators maintain an institution's collection of records and artifacts.
 They oversee the arrangement of exhibits and the cataloging of items.
-They assist institutions acquiring objects for collection or seeking analysis.
+They assist institutions with acquiring objects or seeking analysis.
 Curators are also responsible for public education.
 They may coordinate tours, lectures, classes, or other outreach projects.
 Today, many curators are involved in marketing, fundraising, grants, promotional materials, or professional journal articles.